fredrik-aws-lab-organization/cloud-computing-app/README.md

 <span style="color:orange">**Checkpoint 9**</span> Push these files to your repository.
 <a name="CodePipeline2"></a>
 ## Create the CodePipeline
+**OBS!
+For this guide to work you need to select "the old console experience" OBS!**

  1. Go to the service CodePipeline and click _Create Pipeline_
  2. Name it `<application-name>-CodePipeline` and click next step
  3. For _Source provider_ chooce Github and click _Connect to Github_ and authorize AWS to access your Github resources